Laitzu/AWA-Project-Tinder-Clone/README.md

 - Clicking on username to see user profile with user info - 2p
 - Chat shows timestamp - 1p

+### Additional points
+- Providing scripts to generate users into the database - 1-2p

  ## Total - 35 points